vovapasko/dmc-front/techdoc.md

 - loading.service
 	> start and stop loading for spinners
 - news.service
 	> Big, huge service CRUD for project, news, formats, hashtag.
 Initializing forms for this all stuf.
 Handling and processing data and payload for requests.
-This is a big servic
+This is a big service.
+- notification.service
+	> notify methods, store notifications and notification history, tracking time for notification
+- pagination.service
+	> paginate data, universal class,